knivnia/knivnia/README.md

 My name is Kseniia, I live in Dublin and I'm a newbie developer.
-I'm finished "Python Developer" program and ready for a full-time job.
+I finished "Python Developer" program at Yandex and ready for a full-time job.

 How to reach me: